nagyist/ciao-docs-enricher/README.md

 -   `messaging/activemq.xm`l - Configures ActiveMQ as the JMS implementation for input/output queues.

--   `messaging/activemq-embedded.xml`  - Configures an internal embedded
+-   `messaging/activemq-embedded.xml` - Configures an internal embedded ActiveMQ
-    ActiveMQ as the JMS implementation for input/output queues. *(For use during development/testing)*
+    as the JMS implementation for input/output queues. *(For use during development/testing)*

 ### CIAO Properties

+At runtime ciao-docs-enricher uses the available CIAO properties to determine which Spring XML files to load, which Camel routes to create, and how individual routes and components should be wired.

+**Spring Configuration:**

+-   `processorConfig` - Selects which processor configuration to load:
+    `processors/${processorConfig}.xml`

+-   `messagingConfig` - Selects which messaging configuration to load:
+    `messaging/${messagingConfig}.xml`

+**Routes:**

+-   `documentEnricherRoutes` - A comma separated list of route names to build

+The list of route names serves two purposes.
+Firstly it determines how many routes to build, and secondly each name is used as a prefix to specify the individual properties of that route.

+**Route Configuration:**

+>   For 'generic' properties covering all routes, use the prefix:
+>   `documentEnricherRoutes.`

+>   For 'specific' properties unique to a single route, use the prefix:
+>   `documentEnricherRoutes.${routeName}.`

+-   `inputQueue` - Selects which queue to consume incoming documents from

+-   `enricherId` - The Spring ID of the enricher to use when enriching documents

+-   `outputQueue` - Selects which queue to publish enriched documents to

+**Default Processor​:**

+>   These properties only apply when using: `processorConfiguration=default`

+-   staticJson.resourcePaths - A comma separated list of JSON resources to include.
+Spring resource loader syntax is supported, e.g. `classpath:`, `file:` etc).